inrupt/solid-common-vocab-js/README.md

 developers working with RDF.

 ## lit-vocab-term-js
-A very simple library that provides easy access to the individual terms (i.e. the classes and properties) defined in RDF vocabularies, such as http://schema.org, FOAF, VCard, LDP, ActivityStreams, etc.).
+A very simple library that provides Javascript objects that represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, VCard, LDP, ActivityStreams, etc.) and your own custom RDF vocabularies).

-A major feature of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values provided for vocabulary terms, and provides easy-to-use support for multi-lingual values for these labels and comments (and generic message strings).
+A major feature of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values provided for these vocabulary terms, and provides very easy-to-use support for multi-lingual values for these labels and comments (and generic message strings).

 **NOTE:** This library is used extensively by the LIT Artifact Generator project that can automatically generate source-code (in multiple programming languages, including Javascript) that provides LIT Vocab Term instances for every term defined within any RDF vocabulary.
-Due to how easy it is to simply point the LIT Artifact Generator at any RDF vocabulary, and have it automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual instantiation of LIT Vocab Terms to be very common.
+Due to how easy it is to simply point the LIT Artifact Generator at any RDF vocabulary, and _have it_ automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual instantiation of LIT Vocab Terms to be very common.
 However, this documentation describes the LIT Vocab Term library without any dependency or requirement to